publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schII/ptI/m__us_usc_t8_s1153.md

     (d) __Treatment of family members__

-        A spouse or child as defined in subparagraph (A), (B), (C), (D), or (E) of [section 1101(b)(1) of this title][/us/usc/t8/s1101/b/1] shall, if not otherwise entitled to an immigrant status and the immediate issuance of a visa under subsection (a), (b), or (c) of this section, be entitled to the same status, and the same order of consideration provided in the respective subsection, if accompanying or following to join, the spouse or parent.
+        A spouse or child as defined in subparagraph (A), (B), (C), (D), or (E) of [section 1101(b)(1) of this title][/us/usc/t8/s1101/b/1] shall, if not otherwise entitled to an immigrant status and the immediate issuance of a visa under subsection (a), (b), or (c), be entitled to the same status, and the same order of consideration provided in the respective subsection, if accompanying or following to join, the spouse or parent.

     (e) __Order of consideration__

-        (1) Immigrant visas made available under subsection (a) or (b) of this section shall be issued to eligible immigrants in the order in which a petition in behalf of each such immigrant is filed with the Attorney General (or in the case of special immigrants under [section 1101(a)(27)(D) of this title][/us/usc/t8/s1101/a/27/D], with the Secretary of State) as provided in [section 1154(a) of this title][/us/usc/t8/s1154/a].
+        (1) Immigrant visas made available under subsection (a) or (b) shall be issued to eligible immigrants in the order in which a petition in behalf of each such immigrant is filed with the Attorney General (or in the case of special immigrants under [section 1101(a)(27)(D) of this title][/us/usc/t8/s1101/a/27/D], with the Secretary of State) as provided in [section 1154(a) of this title][/us/usc/t8/s1154/a].

-        (2) Immigrant visa numbers made available under subsection (c) of this section (relating to diversity immigrants) shall be issued to eligible qualified immigrants strictly in a random order established by the Secretary of State for the fiscal year involved.
+        (2) Immigrant visa numbers made available under subsection (c) (relating to diversity immigrants) shall be issued to eligible qualified immigrants strictly in a random order established by the Secretary of State for the fiscal year involved.

         (3) Waiting lists of applicants for visas under this section shall be maintained in accordance with regulations prescribed by the Secretary of State.